kimtillas91/kimtillas91.github.io/_posts/2018-02-02-studying-japanese-in-kyoto-part-3-expenses.md

 ### Transportation
 #### JPY 12,000
 I usually take the train to school.
 It costs JPY 190.
 Students in our school aren't elligible to get a student commuter pass, unfortunately.
 I thought that meant we couldn't get a commuter pass at all, so that's why my monthly transportation costs around this much.
-If you get a commuter pass, you can bring down the cost a little more.
+If you get a commuter pass, you can bring down by a few thousand yen.

 Once in a while I also go out with friends, but we try to walk as much as we can just so we don't spend too much.